-- 6. On the HP 8642, enter SPCL 250.
+- 6. On the HP 8642, enter SPCL 250 (to enable phase adjust with the knob).
 View the signal in the dc coupled mode on the oscilloscope.
 Use the HP 8642 knob to adjust the dc level on the oscilloscope as close to zero as possible.
 This sets the two input signals to the mixer in phase quadrature (90 degrees out of phase). - 7.
-View the trace and note the average noise level. - 8.
+Set Spectrum Analyzer to 0 dB attenuation and reference level -50 dBm. - 8.
+View the trace and note the average noise level. - 9.
 The actual phase noise is calculated from the reading obtained in step 6 by applying the following corrections: - a.
 Subtract the reading from step 4 to convert the reading to units of dBc. - b.
-Add -63.5 dB. (-50 dB for 8642 attenuator change, -10 dB for 1 Hz bandwidth normalization, -6 dB for single side band conversion, +2.5 dB to correct for the Log shaping and average detection.) - 9.
-Phase noise should be -125 dB or lower.
+Add -63.5 dB. (-50 dB for HP 8642 attenuator change, -10 dB for 1 Hz bandwidth normalization, -6 dB for single side band conversion, +2.5 dB to correct for the Log shaping and average detection.)